-This first year learning community for undeclared students is designed to support you and your interests, experiences and strengths to navigate, explore, create and grow in your own way as a Humboldt State University student.
+Global Humboldt is a learning community for first-year students who have not yet decided on a major.
+It is designed to support you and your interests, experiences and strengths as you explore, create, and grow in your own way as a Cal Poly Humboldt student.

-You know you hope to make a difference and first want to learn more about the world and what it needs from you.
-Choosing Humboldt State University means that you will meet many other students who want to do the same.
-Jumpstart your exploration and connection to other students by becoming part of Global Humboldt.
+If you hope to make a difference, but first want to learn more about the world and what it needs from you, Global Humboldt is the perfect place to start.
+Join other Cal Poly Humboldt students who feel the same; jumpstart your academic and social life by becoming part of Global Humboldt.

 In this program you will:

 - You will live in housing reserved for Global Humboldt students and enjoy opportunities for coordinated social activities and academic support tailored to your interests and needs.